#MeToo Awareness Sharpens Focus On Pay Equity

 Her ruling was hailed as a victory by worker advocates, who say the reporting requirements will make pay more transparent and encourage employers to compensate their workers equitably.

-Businesses, meanwhile, are scrambling to figure out whether the administration will appeal the ruling, or whether they will have to file this information by the end of May, when it's due.
+Businesses, meanwhile, are scrambling to figure out whether the administration will appeal the ruling or whether they will have to file this information by the end of May.

 Attorneys in employment cases say that new information could lead to more lawsuits alleging pay discrimination.